ostis-ai/sc-machine/docs/CONTRIBUTING.md

 Init commit
 </pre>

-In this example we add class to work with console (where implemented colored output), then in another commit we had implementation of colored log output.
+In this example we add class to work with console (where implemented colored output), then in another commit we add implementation of colored log output.

 ***
 Each commit should have not much differences excluding cases, with: